What to Know About Consulting Your Doctor

 Is it any surprise then that when you go to the doctor with any health complaint, you are almost always prescribed a drug?
 It could be a simple headache, and you just need to hydrate and stay away from artificial fragrance, but you'll walk out of the doctor's office with a prescription instead.

-So even though I may be required at times to tell you, "Consult your doctor," I will almost never actually mean it.
-Sure, if you've got a broken bone, are bleeding profusely, or have endured some trauma, you need to see a doctor.
+So even though I may be required at times to tell you, "Consult your doctor," I will almost never actually think you will benefit from that visit.
+Sure, if you have a broken bone, are bleeding profusely, or have endured some trauma, you need to see a doctor.
 It can also be helpful to have x-rays, MRIs, blood work, and more done by a doctor when needed.
 Get the information, refuse the drugs (unless your life is in imminent danger without them), and work on actually solving the issue – because medications aren't cures.

 You know your body better than anyone.
 If what a doctor says goes against what you feel, trust your instinct.
 Get a second opinion.
-See a naturopath or chiropractor or health coach.
+See a naturopath or functional medicine provider or chiropractor or health coach.
 Do your own research.
 Get familiar with the range of options available to you.
 Only then should you decide on a path forward.

-And for goodness sake, unless you're an extreme case, you don't need to consult a doctor to start doing yoga or walking.
+And unless you're an extreme case, you don't need to consult a doctor to start doing yoga or walking.
 You don't need medical advice before eating more fruits and veggies and drinking less soda.
 And you can research supplements and other remedies for any contraindications yourself.

 0 Comments